Guide to Fjord Norway

 The most famous city in Fjord Norway is Bergen.
 It is known for its location by the fjord and mountains and for the sights and cultural heritage attractions like Bryggen Wharf.
 Don`t miss the view from Mount Fløyen, the Fishmarket or walking on the Bryggen Hanseatic Wharf.
 Here you find great restaurants and souvenir shopping opportunities.
 You reach Bergen easily by flight, boat, car or train.

 Thanks to the warming Gulfstream and air currents caused by the effect, the Norwegian fjords enjoy a mild climate and remain virtually ice-free.

 There are countless offers and ways to experience Fjord Norway.
 The most recommended are the famous fjord cruises, where you get an incredible impression of the Norwegian fjord region.

 The fjords consist of saltwater and are very deep.
 Therefore they permit navigation by large ships, allowing you to experience the Norwegian Fjords beauty at close range.
 In Sognefjord, Norway`s deepest fjord, it drops 1,308 metres below sea level.

 From Bergen, you will find some of the most famous fjord tours to Sognefjorden and Hardangerfjord.

 A highlight cruise tour to be mentioned goes from Gudvangen to Flåm.
 This cruise tour will take you through Nærøyfjorden, the most narrow fjord in Europe, and listed at the Unesco Heritage List.

-The outdoor activities offers are endless here.
-What about taking a hiking trip through the amazing nature, get some interesting stories of the region and meet new friends maybe for life.
+The outdoor activities offered are endless here.
+What about taking a hiking trip through the amazing nature, getting some interesting stories of the region and meeting new friends maybe for life.